weiguangcui/weiguangcui.github.io/software.md

 ---

 **PyMgal** is using different SSP libraries to make mock optical observation images from hydrodynamical simulations.
-It is in final test mode, please contact me for using this software.
+The alpha version of it can be found at: [https://bitbucket.org/WeiguangCui/pymgal/src/master/](https://bitbucket.org/WeiguangCui/pymgal/src/master/).

 ---